Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/nextjs-supabase-adding-a-github-login.md

 `https://texcivmahyzsgwyjdvvj.supabase.co/auth/v1/callback`

-Finish creating this OAuth app in GitHub.
+Finish creating this OAuth app on GitHub.
 You should get a page where you have to generate a new secret.

 ![Generate secret in GitHub](https://cdn.hashnode.com/res/hashnode/image/upload/v1638246084272/ndMxb5NX4.png)